worldviewer/ionic-social-network/README.md

 ### Separated, But Weakly-Interacting, Levels of Scientific Discourse

+Different people engage scientific theory for different reasons.
+Traditionally, all of them have essentially been forced into the same virtual "room", where they predictably clash.
+The scientific explorer who is seeking out good questions and entertaining novel hypotheses will in this traditional landscape be forced to directly speak with the modeler who is more focused upon quantifying their preferred model.
+The problem is that these two distinct groups exhibit different values for the scope of their investigation.
+And these values can over time change as a reaction to their objectives.
+We are all on different parts of the same journey.
+This strongly suggests that we need some amount of separation to facilitate these groups working as one cohesive organism towards their larger common objective -- just as the organs of a body exhibit both separation and communication with one another.

-The basic idea is that there are 3 fundamental types of conversations which we need to have for every scientific press release or paper, in order to become better scientific thinkers:
+The basic idea with the worldviewer app is that there are 3 fundamental types of conversations which we need to have for every scientific press release or paper, in order to become better scientific thinkers:

 - Propositional
 - Model-based